WeiXuanChan/autoD/README.md

 You can change your args even after definine by calling fx.changeArgs(*new_args).

 ###Debuging
+#####*.debugSwitch
-The switch can be controlled by assigning a function to *.debugSwitch.
+The switch can be controlled by assigning a function to the variable *.debugSwitch.
 The input of the function must follow (x,dOrder,result).

 #####*.debugOn(name=debugName)
 Print out the values by switching on debug for individual object.
 The debugName with be printed out also.